A STORY ABOUT AGEING HAPPY, HEALTHY & FREE OF DISEASE

 I believe having an active lifestyle and positive attitude is the secret to longevity.”

 About the event

 Through thought-provoking events that inspire action, and using the power of film to illuminate the issues of our time, Suburban Sandcastles is a movement for people seeking to live with their minds opened by wonder, not closed by belief.
-Join us at Shirley Burke Theatre in Parkdale, Bayside Melbourne for a nourishing meal, fresh juice, wholefood snacks, beer and wine, all available for purchase before the film.
+Join us at The Potato Shed in Drysdale for a nourishing meal and wholefood snacks available for purchase before the film.
 Connect with our community and explore what's on offer from our wellness and lifestyle exhibitors.

 6pm doors open, nourishing food and drink available, local exhibitors

 8.30pm event concludes